FREQUENTLY ASKED QUESTIONS

 Q: Do I need experience in order to compete?

 Absolutely not!
-Often times, at least half of our candidates are new.
+Often times, at least half of our contestants are new.
 We are here to help you throughout every aspect of the competition!

-Q: What sort of commitment is required to compete for Miss Spokane's Outstanding Teen?
+Q: What sort of commitment is required to compete for Miss Spokane's Teen?

-A: Candidates will attend the first rehearsal and Fashion Show fundraiser on February 19 and a second rehearsal on March 5.
-During rehearsals, candidates will receive mentoring in interview, talent, and other skill in preparation for the competition.
-The private interview competition will take place on March 11.
-The on stage competition will take place on March 12.
+A: Contestants will attend the Fashion Show fundraiser and two rehearsals.
+During rehearsals, contestants will receive mentoring in interview, talent, and other skill in preparation for the competition.

 Q: Is there a fee to compete for Miss Spokane's Outstanding Teen?